 Not only a great movie, but a nice set for the Pirates CSG game

 In the PotC set, the Wizkids Pirates game saw a ton of useful and awesome pieces from the first movie come to life.
 Captain Jack Sparrow is arguably the greatest crew in the entire game (fittingly enough perhaps!).
 The Black Pearl is one of the most fearsome gunships in the game.
 HMS Interceptor has the potential for blazing speed.
 Many other great crew and Unique Treasures make up the set, in addition to the game pieces added for the second and third Pirates of the Caribbean movies.
 Check out the podcast below for a full overview of the set!

-Ranking the Pirates of the Caribbean movies
+What is YOUR favorite Pirates of the Caribbean movie??

 Pirates of the Caribbean movies are my all time favorite.
 I have found no better movie or series that combines action, adventure, excitement, and some historical details so beautifully and perfectly.
 I like them so much more than other movies that they almost “break the scale” for me in terms of ranking other movies.
 In addition, I usually enjoy even my least favorite Pirates of the Caribbean movie more than any other movies.